 A holistic approach to security

-Security is as strong as its weakest link, so providing the best security for cloud, network and mobile application is not enough, one should essentially consider the vulnerabilities on the tiny embedded devices that are an integral part of the system.
+Security is as strong as its weakest link, so providing the best security for cloud, network and mobile applications is not enough, one should essentially consider the vulnerabilities on the tiny embedded devices that are an integral part of the system.
 Any security solution catering to the security requirement should be able to understand the overall security requirement of the system.
-This is a challenge as it involves multiple stakeholders, device manufacturers, cloud platform provider, IOT Service provider etc.
+This is a challenge as it involves multiple stakeholders, device manufacturers, cloud platform providers, IOT Service provider,s etc.

 HSC in IOT Security